Devil's Dyke, Hertfordshire: Description

 Historic England refers to the Devil's Dyke as being part of a much larger site.

-Other sources are more specific as to what sort of earthwork it may be, suggesting that the dyke protects one side of an oppidum (a large fortified Iron Age settlement) covering about 40 ha.
+Some other sources are more specific as to what sort of earthwork it may be, suggesting that the dyke protects one side of an oppidum (a large fortified Iron Age settlement) covering about 40 ha.
 The area is marked as a "Belgic oppidum" on Ordnance Survey maps.